OpenZeppelin/defender-deploy-plugin/README.md

 pnpm dev
 ```

-The interface is ugly, but don't worry! it's not meant to be used directly, it's used embedded in a Remix iframe instead, and adopts its styles.
+The interface is ugly, but don't worry! it's not meant to be used directly, it's used embedded in an iframe instead, and adopts the parent styles.

 ## Testing in Remix